 So what are the best practices for local SEO for restaurants?

-Now… most people don’t know that to make Google list their website in the top search results.
+Now… most people don’t know what makes Google list their websites in the top search results.

 And listing your business on various food portals is a crucial part of this.
 Because as long as you don’t do this, they might create some dummy websites of your restaurant and then redirect the customer on their website for online ordering.